Days per week: March-September, or part of this period

 Paid/voluntary: Unpaid – we would be happy to look into funding opportunities with you and a university supervisor

-This is part of a wider project looking at bringing back the marsh fritillary butterfly to the St Davids peninsula.
+This is part of a wider project looking at bringing back the marsh fritillary butterfly to the St Davids peninsula in 2026.
 More information on the background to the project can be found at the following project pages: Bringing Back the Marsh Fritillary to the St Davids Peninsula, Connecting the Commons and Common Connections.

-We would like to develop a programme of research around a potential marsh fritillary butterfly reintroduction to the St Davids peninsula in 2025.
+We would like to develop a programme of research around a potential marsh fritillary butterfly reintroduction to the St Davids peninsula.
 While we would encourage students to develop their own programme of research around the project, we are especially interested in questions related to metapopulation dynamics.

 Click here for more information on the research project.